Justification: An Eternal Reality

 Obviously the above verse poses a challenge for translators.
 Is the eternal aspect to be assigned to our being written in the book of life or to the crucifixion, or to both?
 I say both.

 We know from Ephesians that God chose the “elect” (his special people) from before the creation of the world.
 (Ephesians 1:4) This is another way to say that the elect were written in God’s book of life before the creation of the world.
-Therefore, the NASB translation above fits with Ephesians 1:4 and should be accepted as a valid way to translate the verse.
-But let me remind you that, even though God chose his special people before the creation, we each must encounter God in our time-space dimensional world.
-God’s sovereign choice must interface with our responsibility to choose.
-There is a mystery in how we cooperate with God’s Spirit in the entire process.
+Therefore, the NASB translation above fits with Ephesians 1:4 and should be accepted as a valid way to translate Revelation 13:8.
+But let me remind you that, even though God chose his special people before the creation, we each must encounter God in our time-space experience of life.
+God’s sovereign eternal choice always interfaces with our responsibility to choose at some point in time.
+It is a mystery in how we cooperate with God’s Spirit in the entire process, upholding both his sovereignty and our responsibility.

 God’s eternal choice impacts us when it becomes part of our personal history through our participation in the process.
-The eternal must be “fleshed out” in our lives.
-What is eternally true must become experientially true or it is not yet historically real.
+The eternal choice and work of God must be “fleshed out” in our lives.
+What is eternally true must become experientially and historically true for us.

-But how about the NIV translation of the above verse?
+Now let us take a look at the NIV translation of Revelation 13:8.
 Could it be correct, too?
 We know from Scripture that Jesus died according to the predetermined plan of God.
 (Acts 2:23)

 God, who dwells in the eternal now (which encompasses our past, present, and future), saw his Son crucified from all eternity.
+This is because in God’s eternal perspective, the most real of all, his Son was already crucified, dead, buried, risen, and glorified.
 The plan for him to die on a given day in the history of the earth was preset, predetermined, foreordained, and certain.
-It was so sure, from God’s eternal perspective, that it was considered to be done even before it took place in history.
+It was so sure, from God’s eternal perspective, that it was done even before it took place in history.

 By One Offering Perfected for All Time